alecmuffett/draft-muffett-end-to-end-secure-messaging/text/draft-muffett-end-to-end-secure-messaging.basic.md

 non-participant.
 (Transparency of Participation)

 If FooBook decides to represent itself as a conversation non-participant, then it **MUST NOT** have access to PCASM.
-(Integrity of Participation, Non-Participation)
+(Integrity of Participation / Non-Participation)

 If FooBook decides to represent itself as a conversation participant, then it **MUST NOT** have privileged access to PCASM, for instance via direct database access.
-(Equality of Participation)
+(Integrity of Participation, Equality of Participation)

 FooBook **MAY** retain means to eject reported abusive participants from a conversation.
 (Decrease in Closure of Participation)

 FooBook **MUST NOT** retain means to forcibly insert new participants into a conversation.
+For
-Also, this specification does not recognise the notion of an "atomic" exchange of one particpant with another, treating it as an ejection, followed by an "illegitimate" insertion.
+clarity: this specification does not recognise any notion of "atomic" exchange of one particpant with another, treating it as an ejection, followed by an "illegitimate" insertion.
 (Increase in Closure of Participation)

 FooBook **MUST** enable the user to observe and manage the complete state of their [@TrustedComputingBase] with respect to their FooBook messaging services.
 (Management and